Cryptographic Certificate Lifecycle Management: A New Market is Emerging

 Again, the biggest challenge here is that there is no multinational, organizational body enforcing standards for its application and management.
 A basic building block that justifies the need for Cryptographic Lifecycle Management is the plain reality of just how many organizations don’t know in any detail what suite of encryption standards they have deployed across their IT infrastructure.
 A next generation cryptography solution should provide organizations with a means of comprehensively scanning their IT infrastructure.
 They need this to generate an accurate audit of exactly what cryptography they have implemented across their digital eco-system, this includes cryptographic keys and certificates.

-What is Cryptographic Lifecycle Management?
+How is Cryptographic Lifecycle Management different to Certificate Lifecycle Management?

 What differentiates next generation cryptography solutions is the ability to deliver Cryptographic Lifecycle Management.
 This includes three critical market components:

-• Threat Management: Pro-active inventory and detection of cryptographic vulnerabilities and applications using cryptography
+- Threat Management: Pro-active inventory and detection of cryptographic vulnerabilities and applications using cryptography

-• Agility Platform: Enabling updates, fixes and interoperability of cryptography, keys and certificates, without having to upgrade software and hardware
+- Agility Platform: Enabling updates, fixes and interoperability of cryptography, keys and certificates, without having to upgrade software and hardware

-• Path to Future Technology and Quantum Ready: Enabling the migration for new implementations of cryptography and towards quantum safety
+- Path to Future Technology and Quantum Ready: Enabling the migration for new implementations of cryptography and towards quantum safety

 Crypto agility should also be wedded to interoperability and viewed as a means to a number of clearly defined benefits for organizations.
 Crypto agility can be too narrowly defined as a way of reducing the cost of swapping out legacy cryptographic primitives.
 Establishing partnerships that implement crypto agility at every stage of the digital ecosystem and supply chain will help developers secure their high-value IoT environments.
 This should also support migration to new implementations of cryptography and quantum-safe cryptographic primitives.
 Regardless of when quantum computers become a reality and are able to break popular cryptography standards, today’s current cryptographic algorithms will need to be upgraded.